3nvy/LifeRandomGenerator/README.md

 # Features

-* **Multiple Porfiles:** Create multiple profiles for randomization, so you can categorize your random rolls by Food, Clothing, Exercices, you name it
+* **Multiple Profiles:** Create multiple profiles for randomization, so you can categorize your random rolls by Food, Clothing, Exercices, you name it

 * **Nested Option:** Create options within options for more customizable randomization